|

 Epoxy and moisture do not mix.

-In some cases it may just be that you cannot get enough leverage on say a nib end.
+In some cases, it may just be that you cannot get enough leverage on say a nib end.

-In which case if you cut the plank over length it will give you the leverage to get the end in position, clamp and fasten it, then trim it off afterwards.
+which case if you cut the plank over length it will give you the

-If it needs to be cut to size before gluing you could clamp a long baton onto the ply and use that to give you the extra leverage.
+could clamp a long baton onto the ply and use that to give you the extra

-However for a very tight radius it is probably best to laminate it up from several layers of thinner (more flexible) ply.
+However, for a very tight radius it is probably best to laminate it up from several layers of thinner (more flexible) ply.

 Moisture then penetrates causing the wood to rot.